-- 1) Traditional Commuter Fixed-Route Service that would operate on a specific route with defined stops and pickup times. - 2) Microtransit Flex Route Service that would provide a small zone of microtransit service along I-25 between Downtown and Castle Rock Parkway using dynamic routing and then provide direct commuter service to RidgeGate Station from a park-n-ride location in Castle Rock at the north end of the microtransit zone at fixed timepoints. - 3) Hybrid Service combines aspects of the tranditional fixed route commuter service and the microtransit flex route service.
+1) Traditional Commuter Fixed-Route Service that would operate on a specific route with defined stops and pick-up times.

+2) Microtransit Flex Route Service that would provide a microtransit service zone along I-25 between Downtown and Castle Rock Parkway.
+For residents located outside of the microtransit service zone, riders would need to drive to the park-n-ride to connect to the commuter service.
+Direct commuter service would be provided to the RidgeGate Station from the park-n-ride location in Castle Rock at the north end of the microtransit zone at fixed timepoints.

+3) Hybrid Service combines aspects of the tranditional fixed route commuter service and the microtransit flex route service.
 This model provides a fixed-route with scheduled timepoints combined with a deviated fixed-route microtransit zone in a small area around the route.
 Riders could go to one of the scheduled stops for pickup or request a microtransit pickup.
 The remainder of the route operates as fixed-route to the RidgeGate Station.